Moving to Belize

 If you are thinking about moving to Belize, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "MUCH LOWER!
 Property taxes are around 30 dollars a year!!!
 Car insurance is less than 150 a year!
-WOW!," commented one expat who made the move to Belize City.
+WOW!," said one expat in Belize City.

 Should I buy or rent a home in Belize?